apexad/homebridge-mysmartblinds-bridge/README.md

   "password": "<password>"
 }
 ```

 Field                   | Description
 ------------------------|------------
 **platform**            | Must always be "MySmartBlindsBridge". (required)
-**name**                | Must alwasy be "MySmartBlindsBridge", (required)
+**name**                | Best to set to "MySmartBlindsBridge", (required)
 **username**            | MySmartBlinds app username (usually email address), (required)
-**password**            | MySmartBlinds app username (usually email address), (required)
+**password**            | MySmartBlinds app password, (required)

 ## to-do
 1. add ability to change direction (from up closed to open)
 2. add an option that allows full blind motion, from down closed to open to up closed
 3. check to see if charging status could be updated
+4. add low battery notifications

 ## credits
 [ianlevesque/smartblinds-client](https://github.com/ianlevesque/smartblinds-client) used to understand mysmartblinds bridge API
 [Nicnl/homebridge-minimal-http-blinds](https://github.com/Nicnl/homebridge-minimal-http-blinds) used as an example of blind accessory
 [crashtestoz/homebridge-http-window-blinds](https://github.com/crashtestoz/homebridge-http-window-blinds) also used as an example of blind accessory
+primary tester/hardware provider for the project: mrferreira89 (reddit user)